excap3r/music-discord-rich-presence-macos/README.md

 ### Getting Started

-1. Launch Music RPC from your Applications folder
+1. Launch Music Discord Rich Presence from your Applications folder
 2. Grant Accessibility permissions when prompted
    - Required to detect music players and retrieve song information
    - Open System Settings > Privacy & Security > Accessibility
-   - Ensure Music RPC is checked in the list
+   - Ensure Music Discord Rich Presence is checked in the list
 3. Start playing music in a supported player
 4. Your Discord status will automatically update with the currently playing song

 ### Menu Bar Options

-Music RPC operates through its menu bar icon (🎵).
+Music Discord Rich Presence operates through its menu bar icon (🎵).
 Click it to see:

 - **Playing**: Shows the title of the currently playing song
 - **Artist**: Shows the artist of the currently playing song